Optimization Hyper-parameter Laws for Large Language Models: Optimization Hyper-parameter Laws

-However, as $S$ becomes sufficiently large, the \abbr{} for both LR schedules asymptotically converge to a fixed value.
+As $S$ becomes sufficiently large, the \abbr{} for both LR schedules asymptotically converge to a fixed value.
 This value depends solely on the model capacity and data property, and is independent of the specific LR schedule.
-This explains why some studies claim that the choice of LR schedule is mostly irrelevant to the final performance.
-The study~\cite{kaplan2020scaling} validated the impact of LR schedules on loss using small models (with only 3M learnable parameters) and large datasets.
-In such scenarios, the model loss is already very close to its asymptotic limit, making it difficult to observe the effect of optimization hyper-parameters.

-To further validate the insights provided by \abbr{} regarding the impact of LR schedules on training loss, we conducted practical experiments comparing three different LR schedules under both low and high data volume settings.
-Detailed experimental results and methodologies are presented in Sec.~\ref{sec:exp:eta-effect}.
-The empirical results align with the predictions of \abbr{}.
-When the data volume is small (i.e., $S$ is small), the final loss decreases with longer durations of high learning rates, indicating that such LR schedules are more effective in low-data regimes.
-However, as $S$ increases, the differences in final loss between different LR schedules become negligible.
-This confirms \abbr{}'s conclusion that while LR schedules have a significant impact when data is limited, their influence fades as the dataset size grows and the model loss approaches its asymptotic limit.
+This explains the finding of \citet{kaplan2020scaling}, where small models (3M parameters) trained on large datasets showed negligible schedule sensitivity, as the loss was already near its asymptotic limit.